January-February 2025

 Listen to recordings of Cantor Olivia Brodsky here

 Enjoy our newsletter, Templet.
 Stay up to date on the latest events, activities and stories at East End Temple.
-You can download recent editions of the Templet by clicking the links below.
+You can download earlier editions of Templet by clicking the links below.
+(Newer editions of Templet are fully digital and are emailed to our members.)

 Giving to East End Temple